Chuckatuck Agricultural Club

 The Spring Fling was held at a member’s home which was selected for its historical significance and interest to the community.
 This provided another opportunity for several members to display their artistic talents and to earn money for the club’s charities.
 It was a marked success.
 The annual club Arts & Crafts Show has grown in scope each year as it displays the extent of our talented members.

-As it has for over 80 years, the Junto Woman’s Club continues to provide many opportunities for fellowship, building bonds with the communities in North Suffolk, and gaining leadership experience within the club.
+As it has for over 80 years, the Junto Woman’s Club continues to provide many fellowship opportunities, building bonds with the communities in North Suffolk, and gaining leadership experience within the club.

 The above information was provided by Mrs. Jennifer Bradshaw.